Gabriel Alves de Faria

 Executive Director, Brasil

-Gabriel Alves de Faria is the founder and director of Not Only Voices.
+Gabriel Alves de Faria is the co-founder and director of Not Only Voices.
 Gabriel is a Brazilian lawyer, a human rights specialist and an LGBTI activist.
-He holds a law degree from the Federal University of Espirito Santo, a European Master's Degree in Human Rights and Democratisation (E. MA/EIUC - Utrecht University), and an LLM from the Geneva Academy of International Humanitarian Law and Human Rights.
-Among other roles, he has held positions as an intern at the United Nations International Children’s Emergency Fund (UNICEF) in Geneva; as a Researcher in Comparative Sexual Orientation Law at Leiden University in the Netherlands; as a Legal Fellow and consultant lawyer at the LGBTI Rapporteurship of the Inter-American Commission on Human Rights in Washington DC; and most recently as an Interim Field Coordinator and Human Rights Officer at the United Nations' Peacekeeping Mission (MONUSCO) in the DR Congo.
+He holds a law degree from the Federal University of Espirito Santo in Brazil, a European Master's Degree in Human Rights and Democratisation (E. MA/EIUC - Utrecht University), and an LLM from the Geneva Academy of International Humanitarian Law and Human Rights.
+Among other roles, he has held positions at UNICEF in Geneva; as a Researcher in Comparative Sexual Orientation Law at Leiden University in the Netherlands; as a Legal Fellow and consultant lawyer at the LGBTI Rapporteurship of the Inter-American Commission on Human Rights in Washington DC; and most recently as an Interim Field Coordinator and Human Rights Officer at the United Nations' Peacekeeping Mission (MONUSCO) in the DR Congo.
+He now lives in betwen Belgium and Brazil and works as an independent consultant.
 He has volunteered for Amnesty International in Ireland and COC in Amsterdam.
 Gabriel won the AIESEC Brazil Alumnus Peace Prize in 2017 and is a Human Rights Campaign's Global Innovator .

 "'The opposite of war isn't peace, it's creation.'"